AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50336-product-alert-emails-not-sent.md

 <u>Actual results</u>:

-The customer does not receive an email notification about the product being returned to stock.
-The following error appears in log:
+The customer does not receive an email notification about the product being *back in stock*.
+The following error appears in the log:

 ```
 report.
 CRITICAL: Magento\ProductAlert\Model\Mailing\ErrorEmailSender::execute(): Argument #2 ($storeId) must be of type int, string given, called in vendor/magento/module-product-alert/Model/Mailing/AlertProcessor.php on line 130 [] []